Skip to main content

 Set Up a New Test Kit

-1. Clone the Inferno Template repository.
-You can either clone this repository directly, or click the green “Use this template” button to create your own repository based on this one.
+There are two convenient methods to create a new Test Kit.
+The first is by cloning the Inferno Template repository.
+This method ensures you will always be starting with the latest Test Kit Template.
+You can either clone this repository directly, or click the green “Use this template” button in GitHub to create your own repository based on the Inferno Template.

 2. Run bundle install to install dependencies.